Fastest Memory Cards For The Canon T7i / 800D

 General Performance And Speed Chart

-With the new Digic 7 processor the Canon T7i has a nice speed increase over the previous models.
+With the new Digic 7 processor, the Canon T7i offers a noticeable speed increase over previous models.
 With speeds up to 74 MB/s, the camera performs better with UHS-I cards than many UHS-II cameras such as the Panasonic GH5 or the Sony A99 II.

 That’s kind of crazy, right?
-The little old Canon T7i has faster UHS-I memory card performance than Sony’s flagship A99 II using UHS-II cards.
+The little old Canon T7i delivers faster UHS-I memory card performance than Sony’s flagship A99 II, which uses UHS-II cards.

 Anyway, check out the results to find the best card for your needs.